 During the day you will be able to stop for breakfast, brunch or lunch and can always expect a warm welcome.

-You can expect to pay around 20 to 25 TL per person for breakfast and anything from 30 TL for dinner per person excluding drinks.
-Fish is generally more expensive.
+You can expect to pay around 25 to 35 TL per person for breakfast and anything from 35 TL for dinner per person excluding drinks.
+You can expect to pay more for fish.

 The local beer is EFES and found everywhere, sometimes on draft.
 Larger restaurants will have a choice of bottled beers.

 The traditional alcoholic drink in Turkey is Raki, an aniseed based drink with a strong alcohol content.
-The Turkish people drink this with water and ice and never drink without eating at the same time, usually mezes.
+Turkish people drink this with water & ice and never drink without eating at the same time, usually mezes.

-Imported drinks are expensive in Turkey due to the tax so it is advisable to buy your favourite drinks Duty Free at the airport.
+Imported drinks are expensive in Turkey due to the tax.
+It is advisable to buy your favourite drinks Duty Free at the airport.
 Always ask the price when ordering drinks so that there are no unpleasant shocks at the end of a delicious meal.

 For those who prefer something softer a popular drink is tea Cay served in a small glass with/without sugar and without milk.
 Apple Tea Elma Cay is a refreshing drink that can be served hot or cold.

-Whilst most restaurants do not charge you for mooring on their jetties during your charter you will find some have a charge to cover community costs.
-These are usually around 20 -50TL per night.
-As a matter of etiquette restaurant owners will expect you to dine in their restaurant if you are using their jetty.
+Most restaurants do not charge you for mooring on their jetties during your charter.
+Others will charge a small fee to cover community costs.
+These are usually around 30 -60TL per night.
+As a matter of etiquette restaurant owners will expect you to dine in their restaurant when moored on their jetty.

-In the larger marinas such as Netsel Marina, Marmaris, Marti Marina, Orhaniye, Ece Marina, Fethiye you can expect to pay between 50 – 100 euro’s per night dependent on the size of your yacht.
+The large marinas: Netsel Marina, Marmaris, Marti Marina, Orhaniye, Ece Marina, Fethiye mooring fees will range between 60 – 120 euro’s per night.
+This will be dependent on the size of your yacht.

 Mooring fees for Sail in Turkey fleet are FOC whilst you are in Adakoy Marina during your charter.

-The larger towns Marmaris, Fethiye, Bodrum are a shoppers paradise with colourful shops in the bazaar selling souvenirs, jewellery, carpets, T-shirts,… to well known stores.
+The larger towns Marmaris, Fethiye, Bodrum are a shoppers paradise with colourful shops in the bazaar selling souvenirs, jewellery, carpets, T-shirts, etc.